razic/euclidean-distance/README.md

 > ![Euclidean distance formula ND](http://goo.gl/eHDii)

 The API remains the same no matter the number of dimensions you wish to calculate.
-If you use the `{ x: 1, y: 2, z: 3 }` syntax, you may name the object's properties whatever you wish.
+If you use the `euclideanDistance({ x: x1, y: y1 }, { x: x2, y: y2 })` object syntax, you may name the object's properties whatever you wish (this applies to all dimensions).
+In fact, the keys don't even need to be named the same in both objects; it's the order that matters.

 ## License